juanalytics/tussi/README.md

 ### Description
 **Tussi** is a distributed e-commerce platform built with modern microservices architecture that provides user authentication, product catalog management, and shopping cart functionality.
 The system is designed to handle high traffic loads through distributed services and uses modern web technologies for optimal performance and scalability.

-The platform connects buyers and sellers in a highly scalable, modular, and secure environment, featuring decoupled microservices backed by PostgreSQL and MongoDB databases, with a frontend built using Next.js, React, and Tailwind CSS.
+The platform connects buyers and sellers in a highly scalable, modular, and secure environment, featuring decoupled microservices backed by PostgreSQL and MongoDB databases, with a frontend built using Next.js, React, and Tailwind CSS, plus a native mobile application for iOS and Android.

 #### Key Features of Second Prototype
 - **API Gateway Integration**: Centralized entry point for all client requests